canonical/craft-parts/docs/base/explanation/parts.rst

 build process of a part needs to be fine-tuned and can be configured by setting environment variables.

-The result of the *build* step is a set of build artifacts or products that are the same as those that would be produced by manually compiling or building the software.
+The result of the *build* step is a set of build artefacts or products that are the same as those that would be produced by manually compiling or building the software.

-Build artifacts
+Build artefacts
 ~~~~~~~~~~~~~~~

-At the end of the *build* step, the build artifacts can be organized before
+At the end of the *build* step, the build artefacts can be organised before
 the *stage* step is run.

 The :ref:`organize` property is used to customise how files are copied from
 the building area to the staging area.
 It defines an ordered dictionary that
 maps paths in the building area to paths in the staging area.

-After the *build* step, the *stage* step is run to collect the artifacts from
+After the *build* step, the *stage* step is run to collect the artefacts from
 the build into a common staging area for all parts.
 Additional snaps and
 system packages that need to be deployed with the part are specified using
 the :ref:`stage_snaps` and :ref:`stage_packages` properties.
 Files to be